caldempsey/HelloKafka/README.md

 What am I?
 ---

-I am a learning repository responsible for containing Docker and Docker Compose Kafka instances.
+I am a repository for providing Kafka instances through Docker and Docker Compose.

 What is inside me?
 ---